New Student Information

 The Registrar's Website has estimated billing dates for the academic year.

 Students can expect to receive their final Fall tuition bill in mid-September after the registration period ends; however, an 'estimated' bill may be sent in August.
-Always check SSOL to view your bill and contact the Registrar's Office with questions.
+Always check Vergil to view your bill and contact the Registrar's Office with questions.

 Phone: 212-342-4790